Same Words, Different Judgments: How Preferences Vary Across Modalities: Discussion

 \subsection{Cross-Modality Considerations}

-\textbf{Text Preferences Do Not Generalize to Audio Preferences.} At a zero threshold, cross-modality agreement on the preferred response was only 53\% (binomial test vs.\ 50\%, $p = .31$), not reaching statistical significance.
-Agreement rose with increasingly decisive thresholds (Figure~\ref{fig:cross-modality-agreement}), suggesting that text and audio modalities converge, but only when preferences are strong.
-A mixed-effects analysis confirmed that this divergence is prompt-specific rather than reflecting a uniform directional shift: the fixed effect of modality was not significant ($\beta = 1.71$, $p = .458$), but adding random slopes for modality by prompt significantly improved model fit ($\chi^{2}(2) = 22.1$, $p < .001$; SD $= 12.93$).
-Given the near-zero fixed effect, this random slope magnitude implies that \textit{modality could swing preferences by nearly half a standard deviation in either direction} depending on the prompt.

-Our TF-IDF analysis of written justifications offers one interpretation consistent with this heterogeneity: audio raters more frequently referenced ``user'' and ``help'' ($p < .001$, $p = .002$), while text raters emphasized ``detail'' and ``response'' ($p < .001$ for both).
-These lexical differences are compatible with audio evaluation promoting a more holistic, user-oriented frame---\textit{does this response serve the person?}---while text evaluation encourages analytic attention to content depth and specificity.
-This would align with evidence that users anthropomorphize audio interfaces more readily than text-based ones~\cite{10.1145/3613905.3650818}, potentially shifting evaluation from scrutinizing what was said to judging how well the response addressed the user's needs.
-Prompts where these two evaluative frames diverge in which response they favor would naturally produce the modality-dependent preferences we observe.
+\textbf{Text and Audio Converge Only When Preferences are Strong.} Cross-modality agreement was only 53\% at a zero threshold, rising with stricter decisiveness (Figure~\ref{fig:cross-modality-agreement}).
+The divergence is prompt-specific rather than a uniform directional shift: the fixed effect of modality was non-significant, but random slopes for modality-by-prompt substantially improved model fit, implying \textit{modality can swing preferences by nearly half a standard deviation in either direction} depending on the prompt.
+Our TF-IDF analysis of written justifications offers one interpretation: audio raters more frequently referenced ``user'' and ``help'', while text raters emphasized ``detail'' and ``response'' (Appendix~\ref{qualitative}).
+This is consistent with audio evaluation promoting a holistic, user-oriented frame---\textit{does this response serve the person?}---while text evaluation encourages analytic attention to content depth, aligning with evidence that users anthropomorphize audio interfaces more readily than text-based ones~\cite{10.1145/3613905.3650818}.